gyulanemeth/bluefox.email/docs/api/design-systems.md

 ---
-title: "Design Systems API Reference | bluefox.email documentation"
+title: "Design Systems API Reference"
 description: "Read a project's email design system merged with its overrides, and set or reset those overrides, via the BlueFox Email REST API."
 head:
   - - meta